adityagupta1435/devTinder-web/README.md

 - New Page - See all connections
 - New Page - See all the Connection Request
 - Accept and Reject the connection Request
+- Send/Ignore the user card from the feed

+# Remaining Item

+- Signup New User
+- E2E Testing

+# Problems in the Application

+- Whenever I am accepting the request then It should automatically add that particular user in the Connection List without any reloading

 Body
 NavBar